The university bursary has now closed for applications.

-Do you have or will you be predicted to achieve at least BBB at A Level (or equivalent qualifications) by September 2023?
+Will you have achieved or be predicted to achieve BBB at A level (or the equivalent of 120 UCAS points) by September 2024?

 It looks like you should take a look at our degree apprenticeship.

-It looks like you should take a look at our university bursaries.
+Fantastic!
+It looks like you should take a look at our university bursary.